PASSIONLab/CombBLAS/README.md

 Sparse and dense vectors are distributed along all processors.
 This is very space efficient and provides good load balance for SpMSV (sparse matrix-sparse vector multiplication).

+**New since version 1.6**:
+*   Connected components in distributed memory, found in Applications/CC.h [14,15], compile with "make cc" in that folder.
+Usage self explanatory (just try ./cc without any parameters to get usage)
+*   Incorporation of much faster shared-memory hash SpGEMM implementation [16] from [Yusuke Nagasaka](https://bitbucket.org/YusukeNagasaka/mtspgemmlib/src/master/)
+*   Initial CUDA support (for HipMCL initially [17]) for sparse matrix-matrix multiplication

 **New in version 1.6**:

 *   In-node multithreading enabled for many expensive operations.